 A Second Life for EV Batteries

 An EV battery has a first life expectancy of 15 years.
 After this period, the battery can no longer meet the demands of powering a vehicle – but it still retains around 70% of its original capacity.
 If it meets safety and performance standards, the battery can start a second, stationary life – replacing diesel generators at music festivals, for example, or powering commercial premises with stored solar energy.
 Zenobē’s second life projects, redeploying old batteries in bus depots to charge electric vehicles, have extended battery lifetimes by 30%.[ii]
 We have also formed a partnership with the electric car racing competition Extreme E, providing them with a 120 kWh second-life battery.
-Previously used to power a bus in Stockholm, this battery has been upcycled and refurbished by our partner Time Shift.
+Previously used to power a bus in Stockholm, this battery has been upcycled and refurbished.
 We call him Björn.
 In his second life, Björn uses his untapped capacity to power a racing paddock, electrifying garages and energising broadcast infrastructure.

 Reusing batteries has exciting industrial scope: if just one third of all retired EV batteries were put to new use, the global second life market could reach 26 GWh by 2025.[iii]
 Second life measures reduce the need for new batteries, in turn cutting demand for mineral extraction.
 But inevitably, re-used batteries reach a point at which they can no longer operate.
 Rather than seeing these exhausted batteries as problematic waste to be discarded, we should understand them as ‘urban mines’ – rich sources of the precious minerals than can allow us to live more sustainably.
 At present though, recycling EV batteries is commercially and technically challenging – and that needs to change.